Rishitha-0609/Web-Development-Internship-Task-3/README.md

     "author": "Aldous Huxley"
 }

-Click "Send".
+>Click "Send".
-Result: You will get the new book object back with id: 4 and a status of 201 Created.
+>Result: You will get the new book object back with id: 4 and a status of 201 Created.
 Run the GET request again to see it in the list.

 4. PUT /books/:id (Update a book)

-Method: PUT
+>Method: PUT

-URL: http://localhost:3000/books/2 (We are updating the book with ID 2)
+>URL: http://localhost:3000/books/2 (We are updating the book with ID 2)

-Action:

-Go to the "Body" tab.
+>Go to the "Body" tab.

-Select "raw" and "JSON".
+>Select "raw" and "JSON".

-Enter the following JSON to update the book's title:
+>Enter the following JSON to update the book's title:

 {
     "title": "To Kill a Mockingbird - Revised", "author": "Harper Lee"
 }

-Click "Send".
+>Click "Send".
-Result: You will get the updated book object back.
+>Result: You will get the updated book object back.
 Run the GET request again to verify the change.

 6. DELETE /books/:id (Remove a book)

-Method: DELETE
+>Method: DELETE

-URL: http://localhost:3000/books/1 (We are deleting the book with ID 1)
+>URL: http://localhost:3000/books/1 (We are deleting the book with ID 1)

-Action: Click "Send".
+>Action: Click "Send".

 NOTE: In background the server should be run the only the requests will work (Output will be shown in postman not in web Browser